phlex-ruby/phlex/README.md

 ### Nested components

-Components can be nested inside other components.
+Components can be nested inside other components too.

 ```ruby
 class NavComponent < Phlex::Component